Information about this XSS:

 CSP:

-Due to CSP, this XSS will fire only in browsers where it’s not supported (i.e. IE).
+Due to CSP, this XSS will fire only in browsers where CSP is not supported (e.g. IE).

 If we could somehow find a way to execute a script that has inserted dynamically, we could bypass (thanks to gstatic.com) the CSP using the following payload.
 But I don’t think it’s possible in this case.